 “ My guests and my community have always been good to me, so I want to be good to them.
 I’ve always loved making people happy. ”

 As The Years Passed,

 Joe’s children took over many of the day-to-day responsibilities of the company.
 Joe had more time to get out in the community.
 He was a strong supporter of Partners in Education and spoke to many schools and civic organizations about the important link between business leaders and schools.
 Joe believed every child can be successful if he or she has the proper support, love, discipline, and guidance provided at home and at school.

 His philanthropy was often directed toward the handicapped, the afflicted, and in general toward people whose lives needed an uplift or momentary flash of happiness.

 Joe’s entire orientation as a businessman was built on a solid foundation.
 He sought out and engaged the residual happy child in all of us.
 He was enormously successful in doing that because he had a deep sense of who he was and where he had been, and also because there were discernible elements of a small happy child inside of his own grown-up body.
 He had the creativity of a child who had not yet been “socialized” or taught the many things that could not be done.

 Although Joe is no longer with us, the company continues to be involved with Junior Achievement, Partners in Education, and The Handicapped Development Center.
-Annually the company sponsors students from the Bettendorf Elementary Schools.
-They meet once a month to discuss world events, what’s going on in the class rooms, how to be a good and contributing citizens in the community, and anything else the students wish to discuss.
+Annually the company sponsors students from local schools discussing world events, what’s going on in the classrooms, how to be good and contributing citizens in the community, and anything else the students wish to discuss.
 The Upper Midwest is a much better place because of Joe Whitty whose legacy continues to make a difference in the lives of young people.